-If you don’t need the latest and greatest, don’t want to sign a 2-year contract or can’t pay over $700 for a smartphone you do have other options.
-In 2018, budget phones rival the best of the best and typically have features were once reserved only for flagship smartphones.
-Whether looking for budget-friendly phones under $100, $200 or even $300 we’ve gathered up the best cheap phones from popular brands, or refurbished and used devices, to deliver a list of the absolute best cheap smartphones you can buy today.
+If you don’t need the latest and greatest, don’t want to sign a 2-year contract or can’t pay over $800 for a smartphone you have other options.
+These days, budget phones rival the best of the best and typically have the same features as expensive models.
+If you’re looking for budget-friendly phones under $100, $200 or even $300 we’ve gathered a good list from all the popular brands.
+Our list includes refurbished and used devices too, in an effort to deliver you the absolute best cheap smartphones you can buy right now.

 Types of Cheap Phones to Consider